groundhoggwp/groundhogg/README.txt

 [youtube https://youtu.be/TI0WV62dSU0]

-### ⚙️ Funnels & Marketing Automation Features
+### ⚙️ Flows & Marketing Automation Features

 * Create highly effective customer journeys with our easy to learn funnel builder.
 * Over 30+ integrations available to connect the CRM with your favorite WordPress plugins.
-* Create simple funnels or complex ones!
+* Create simple flows or complex ones!
-* Measure the effectiveness of your funnels with easy to read metrics.
+* Measure the effectiveness of your flows with easy to read metrics.
-* Start funnels from forms, payments, new users, and more!
+* Start flows from forms, payments, new users, and more!
-* Open API to add your own benchmarks & actions.
+* Open API to add your own triggers & actions.

 [youtube https://youtu.be/uWZ8pNgBysg]